sysagnostic/website/content/english/blog/isolating-postgres-instances-p2.md

 - scheduling
 - postgresql
 ---
-In [Part 1](/blog/isolating-postgres-instances-p1) we have looked at some core systemd concepts, and general resource limit settings in Linux.
+In [Part 1](/blog/isolating-postgres-instances-p1), we have looked at some core systemd concepts, and general resource limit settings in Linux.
 Let's put all of that to use by configuring isolation of resource consumption for PostgreSQL via systemd.

 # Configuring resource consumption isolation of PostgreSQL instances via systemd

-We will take a look at how service units can be set up, and what unit file parameters may be used for resource control purposes.
+We will now take a look at how service units can be set up, and what unit file parameters may be used for resource control purposes.

 ## Setting up systemd service units for PostgreSQL instances
-Most Linux distributions have a default PostgreSQL service unit (like `postgresql.service`), for a simple setup, with a single PostgreSQL server instance.
-The example unit file was copied from SuSE Linux distribution, but of course it can be slightly different on each distribution:
+Most Linux distributions have a default PostgreSQL service unit like `postgresql.service`, for a simple setup with a single PostgreSQL server instance.
+The example unit file below was copied from a SuSE Linux distribution, but of course it can be slightly different in other distributions:

     root@sysagnostic:~ # systemctl cat postgresql.service